 Polyethylene tubing is not suitable for peristaltic pump use.

-The material contains no Substances of Very High Concern (SVHCs) as classified by the REACH environmental regulation.
+The material contains no Substances of Very High Concern (SVHCs) as classified by the REACH environmental regulation and is RoHS compliant.

 - Wide chemical resistance